nikbrunner/repo-runner/README.md

 To add a new repository:

-Add a repository to the list of repositories to be managed by Repo-Runner.
+Add a repository to the list of repositories to be managed by `repo-runner`.

 ```sh
 rr --add <git-repo-url>
 ```

 Open the repository in a new TMUX session.
+This will let you pick a repository from the list of repositories to be managed by `repo-runner` to be opened in a new TMUX session.

 ```sh
 rr run . --open